linode/docs/docs/guides/email/email-services/postfix-smtp-debian7/index.md

 1. Secure your password and hash database files
 1. Configure the relay server
 1. Test your Postfix configuration
-1. Set up Postfix with Mandrill, SendGrid, and Amazon SES
+1. Set up Postfix with Mandrill, and SendGrid

 ## Postfix Configuration